vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 - For sketches, we could flatten sketches and compute usual derived metrics (min/max/average/count/some percentile) and send those as gauge/count, but it would prevent (or at least impact) existing distribution/sketches user
-- Regarding how we support route and the fact that Vector would have to support non-metric payload, an alternate solution would be to push for a Datadog Agent change with a new override (let's say `dd_metrics_url` that would only divert request to `/api/v1/series` & `/api/beta/sketches` to a specific endpoints.
+- Regarding how we support route and the fact that Vector would have to support non-metric payload, an alternate solution would be to push for a Datadog Agent change with a new override (let's say `metrics_dd_url` that would only divert request to `/api/v1/series` & `/api/beta/sketches` to a specific endpoints.
 This however highlights that Vector & the Datadog Agent will then need to follow a compatbility matrix:
   1. If the Agent is upgrade with a new metric route (let's say for v2 intake migration), the user will need to also